-The overall aim of this research plan is to identify biomarkers associated with excessive gestational weight gain.
-A cross-sectional study is being conducted to identify biological differences between women without previous obesity, whose gestational weight gain during the current pregnancy was within vs above the recommended range of 11.5 to 16 kg.
+The overall aim of this research plan was to identify markers of excessive gestational weight gain.
+A cross-sectional study was conducted to identify biological differences between women without previous obesity, whose gestational weight gain during the current pregnancy was within or above the recommended range of 11.5 to 16 kg.

-We hypothesise that differences in epigenetic marks in genes relevant to weight regulation and/or in hormones involved in reproduction and energy balance will be identifiable between women who gain excessive weight during pregnancy, and those who do not.
+We hypothesised that differences in epigenetic marks in genes relevant to weight regulation and/or in hormones involved in appetite, energy balance, and pregnancy would be identifiable between women without obesity who gained excessive weight during pregnancy, and those who did not.